Sample Passing the Test Worksheet

 1 The balmy April breeze felt good in Cathy's hair.
 Bold red, yellow, and purple crocuses peeked brightly out of patches of soggy snow.
 Her mom gave her a sympathetic smile as they got out of the car and walked into that bastion of rules and paperwork, the ominous Department of Motor Vehicles.

-4 Cathy and her mom climbed up thousands of stone steps and entered into a building that smelled like dusty books.
-Cathy easily passed the written test with finesse.
+4 Cathy and her mom climbed up what seemed like thousands of stone steps and entered a building that smelled like dusty books.
+Cathy easily passed the written test with ease.
 She was glad it was a multiple-choice test.
 She felt almost ready for her other challenge: the road test.
 She could make only one mistake on the test and still pass.
 The thought of failure made her confidence evaporate.

-5 Cathy walked back out to her car with the driving inspector.
-She tried to feel "one with the machine," like her brother suggested, but that didn't help her one bit.
-What a guy thing!
+5 Cathy walked out to her car with the driving test officer.
+She tried to feel "one with the machine," as her brother had suggested, but that didn't help her one bit.

-6 "My name is Mr. Stickler," said the balding inspector as he peered at her over dirty spectacles.
+6 "My name is Mr. Stickler," said the balding police officer as he peered at her over his spectacles.

 7 Cathy figured that anyone who gave driving tests was probably humorless and afraid for his life.
-The inspector's thin strands of his yam-colored hair tried to reach across his shiny scalp and mimic a full head of hair without success.
-His tweed suit had millions of toast crumbs scattered across the lapels.
-White cat hair decorated his trousers, betraying his servitude to some feline mistress.
+The officer's thin strands of yam-colored hair reached across his shiny scalp in an attempt to mimic a full head of hair.
+They did not succeed.
 The poor man looked like a broken-down jalopy with too much mileage on it.

-9 Cathy nervously adjusted her mirrors and fastened her seat belt.
+8 Cathy nervously adjusted her mirrors and fastened her seat belt.
 She started the engine.
-The car purred like a well-fed cat, and Cathy eased out into the street.
+The car purred like a well-fed cat, and Cathy eased into the street.
 She was determined to give the drive around the block her best effort.
-After all, she couldn't bear to show up at school tomorrow if she didn't pass her test.
+She couldn't bear to show up at school tomorrow if she didn't pass her test.
 Everyone was counting on her to drive to the mall on Saturday.

 For the complete story with questions: click here for printable